 We’re trial lawyers.
 Our core competency – above everything else – is trying cases to juries.
 And we specialize in beating giants.

 A collision with a large truck can cause painful, severe injuries that can affect someone for the rest of their lives.
 In other cases, some people can lose their lives.
 Whether you’ve been injured or have lost a loved one in a wreck involving a tractor-trailer, you deserve to have representation who will stand up and fight for you.
-Ashwin Madia is a Minneapolis truck accident lawyer who will protect your rights.
+Our Minnesota truck accident lawyers will protect your rights.

-Ashwin knows how a crash involving a truck can result in extensive hospital bills, a long recovery time, and an uncertain future.
-He is here to help you get the compensation you deserve so you can move forward with confidence.
+We know how a crash involving a truck can result in extensive hospital bills, a long recovery time, and an uncertain future.
+We are here to help you get the compensation you deserve so you can move forward with confidence.

 Of the total 5,369 truck accidents in Minnesota in 2019, 56 people lost their lives and 1,431 were injured.
 Tractor-trailer collisions with other motor vehicles totaled 3,966.
 In those accidents, there were 43 fatal crashes, 867 injury crashes, and 3,056 property damage only crashes.
 Trucks also have collided with parked vehicles, bicycles, pedestrians, and fixed objects.